WHAT WE DO

 We believe both music and food are essential to human life and growth.
 Music has the power to call forth the best in us, inspiring awareness and action when artists and audiences work together to transform the ineffable into tangible and needed food resources.

 Music for Food is a musician-led initiative for local hunger relief.
-Our concerts raise resources and awareness in the fight against hunger, empowering all musicians who wish to use their artistry to further social justice.
+Our concerts raise resources and awareness in the fight against hunger, empowering any musicians who wish to use their artistry to further social justice.

 To read more about Music for Food, download our Electronic Press Kit.